ferrocene/ferrocene/src/expressions.rst

 :t:`[value expression]s`.

 :dp:`fls_pB6xlp4uAg37`
-A :t:`value expression context` is an :t:`expression context` that is not a :t:`place expression context`.
+A :t:`value expression context` is an expression context that is not a :t:`place expression context`.

 :dp:`fls_8uhfwqurbyqf`